 The best deer hunting crossbow will have some additional features, which form part of your crossbow hunting gear.

-Apart from cocking effort and aids, a top class crossbow should comes with a good scope.
+- Apart from cocking effort and aids, a top-class crossbow should come with a good scope.

 Best Crossbow Reviews For Deer Hunting